muhammedashharps/Perspective-Matters/README.md

 ## 📥 Installation & Setup (Only Android Device Supported For Now)
 You can install the app from this site: [Install The App](https://perspectivematters.streamlit.app/).
-You can visit various demo workings of the app here too: [Install The App](https://perspectivematters.streamlit.app/)
+You can visit various demo workings of the app here too: [Demos](https://perspectivematters.streamlit.app/)

 ## 🎯 Why This Matters
 In an era of social division and misinformation, Perspective Matters restores balanced discourse and challenges users to see beyond their biases.
 This app is not just a tool—it’s a step toward intellectual honesty and critical thinking.